john77th123/Pipeline/README.md

 - **End frame**
 - **Animation layers**

 Replicating Maya's animation layer behavior within the Unreal Engine editor presents a unique challenge.
 This plugin leverages Unreal's **Level Sequence Track System** as the foundation for replicating Maya's scene structure and implementing animation layers.
 Additive and subtractive tracks are used to mimic animation layer behavior effectively.
+While the tool's functionality is focusing on managing and exporting animation sequence, it can be easily extended to manage additive blendtype, reference pose of exported animation sequence asset to reduce asset management overhead and possible bugs.

 ---